Online Clinical Dental Assistant Training

 Job Outlook for Clinical Dental Assistants

-- According to the US Bureau of Labor Statistics, the average salary of a clinical dental assistant is currently just under $38,000 per year.
+- According to the Bureau of Labor Statistics, the average salary of a clinical dental assistant is currently just over $40,000 per year.

 Clinical Dental Assistant FAQs